 Amtrak - Empire Builder service from Portland's Union Station to Bingen, WA.
 From, Bingen, you can call Hood River taxi or walk to the Hood River bridge and hitch a ride (socially acceptable).
 Although bikes are allowed on board, there is no bike service to Bingen.
 However, folding bikes are accommodated to this station.

 Portland Airport PDX

 Tri-met has a station right at the airport outside baggage claim and will take you downtown in 45 minutes and cost $2.50.
 Use Google maps for directions and select "transit" for real-time train and bus info.

 This airport is quickly becoming known as one of the most bike friendly places to fly in or out in America.
 Just the fact that they have a bike info page for how to bike there, bike assembly and Tri-met connections is a big deal.

-Gorge Adventures & Supply provides shuttle service for up to 8 people between Gorge destinations and PDX.
+Bridge of the Gods Shuttle provides shuttle service for up to 7 people between Gorge destinations and PDX.

 Union Station - Amtrak

 There are a few Tri-met options outside the station.
 Use Google maps for the best directions and real-time train and bus info.

 You can walk from the station to most places in downtown Portland.

 The station is in a bike friendly spot in downtown Portland.
 Amtrak lines that allow bikes: